Ask Only When Needed: Proactive Retrieval from Memory and Skills for Experience-Driven Lifelong Agents: Experiments

 \subsection{Additional Analysis}

-\textbf{Efficiency analysis.} The left panel of Figure~\ref{fig:efficiency-training} shows that performance gains stem from proactive control rather than extended contexts. \method\ achieves the highest success rate with the fewest interaction rounds and lowest token consumption among all methods, which achieves 73.50\% SR with only 0.43k tokens per task, whereas GRPO+Reflexion consumes 0.95k tokens for 55.50\% SR. The right panel shows training dynamics: \promethod\ maintains a consistent advantage over vanilla GRPO from mid-training onward.
-These result confirms that proactive retrieval outperforms passive retrieval.
+\textbf{Efficiency analysis.} The left panel of Figure~\ref{fig:efficiency-training} shows that performance gains stem from proactive control rather than extended contexts. \method\ achieves the highest success rate with the fewest interaction rounds and lowest token consumption, reaching 73.50\% SR with only 0.43k tokens per task, compared to GRPO+Reflexion's 0.95k tokens for 55.50\% SR. The right panel's training dynamics show \promethod\ maintaining a consistent advantage over vanilla GRPO from mid-training onward, confirming that proactive retrieval outperforms passive retrieval.